-The Newly-Appeared Martyrs of Lesbos, Sts Raphael, Nicholas and Irene were martyred by the Turks on Bright Tuesday (April 9, 1463) ten years after the Fall of Constantinople.
+The Newly-Appeared Martyrs of Lesbos, Saints Raphael, Nicholas and Irene were martyred by the Turks on Bright Tuesday (April 9, 1463) ten years after the Fall of Constantinople.
 They began appearing to various inhabitants of Lesbos in 1959 and revealed the details of their lives and martyrdom.
 These accounts form the basis of Photios Kontoglou’s 1962 book A GREAT SIGN (in Greek).

-St Irene was the twelve-year-old daughter of the village mayor, Basil.
+Saint Irene was the twelve-year-old daughter of the village mayor, Basil.
 In the spring of 1463, the Turks raided the monastery at Thermi and captured the monks.
 She and her family had come to the monastery to warn the monks of the invasion.
 The cruel Hagarenes cut off one of her arms and threw it down in front of her parents.
 Then the pure virgin was placed in a large earthen cask and a fire was lit under it, suffocating her within.
 These torments took place before the eyes of her parents, who were also put to death.
-Her grave and the earthen cask were found on May 12, 1961 after Sts Raphael, Nicholas and Irene had appeared to people and told them where to look.
+Her grave and the earthen cask were found on May 12, 1961 after Saints Raphael, Nicholas and Irene had appeared to people and told them where to look.

-St Irene usually appears with a long yellow dress reaching to her feet.
+Saint Irene usually appears with a long yellow dress reaching to her feet.
 Her blonde hair is divided into two braids which rest on either side of her chest.

-Sts Raphael, Nicholas, and Irene (and those with them) are also commemorated on Bright Tuesday.
+Saints Raphael, Nicholas, and Irene (and those with them) are also commemorated on Bright Tuesday.
 Dr. Constantine Cavarnos has given a detailed account of their life, miracles, and spiritual counsels in Volume 10 of his inspirational series MODERN ORTHODOX SAINTS (Belmont, MA, 1990).